 The following are 10 specific benefits of sending your child to a health camp:

 1. Enhanced overall health

-Kids that attend health camp will likely make healthier decisions during the weeks of their stay, enhancing many areas of their overall health.
-For example, at the Pritkin Family Camp, researchers found that after just two weeks, children attending the program decreased LDL bad cholesterol by 25 percent, total cholesterol by 23 percent and triglyceride fats by 39 percent.
+Kids that attend health camp will likely enhance many areas of their overall health.
+For example, at the Pritikin Family Camp, researchers at UCLA found that after just two weeks, children attending the program decreased LDL (bad) cholesterol by 27 percent, total cholesterol by 24 percent, and triglyceride fats by 40 percent.
 Attendees also eliminated Metabolic Syndrome, a pre-diabetic condition.

 2. Improved academic performance